-This page provides information about the National Advisory Council, current membership, meeting information, and more.
+This page provides information about the FEMA National Advisory Council, current membership, meeting information, and more.

 The NAC consists of up to 35 members appointed by and serving at the pleasure of the Administrator.
 Members are designated as Representatives, Special Government Employees (SGEs), or Ex Officio.
 SGEs are defined in section 202(a) of Title 18 United States Code.
 To the extent practicable, the members are geographically diverse and represent a substantive cross-section of officials, emergency managers, and emergency response providers from state, local, and tribal governments, the private sector, and nongovernmental organizations.

 The current members of the NAC are listed below.
 The Administrator appoints one member of the NAC as the Chair and one member as the Vice Chair.
 Currently, Jim Featherstone is the Chair, and Teresa Scott is the Vice Chair.
-Read the complete list of members.
+For a complete list of NAC members, please click here.

 - James Akerelrea - Elected Tribal Government Officials - Rep